 Our outreach teams go out night after night to find people who are sleeping rough, helping them off the streets and into accommodation.
 We help people aged 16 and over, including those with complex problems (for example, those with a history of abuse) through year-round housing and support.

-We are one of few charities that enables people to live in our housing with their dogs/other pets.
+We are one of the few charities that enable people to live in our housing with their dogs/other pets.

 Our work is crucial as sleeping rough is dangerous and life-threatening.
 The average age of death for a homeless man is 47, and for a woman, just 43.
 We believe that homeless health matters.
 We help people get access to healthcare and look after and improve their physical and mental health.

 The people we help are at the heart of what we do.
 We focus on recovery and help homeless people gain new skills (such as reading and writing) and get back into work.